Aditya-Upa/EumicrobeDB_react/README.md

 # EumicrobeDB_react
-EumicrobeDB made using React app
+EumicrobeDB React app.
 The genome data is present in the src folder of the project which is hosted by the server.

-The app is still in development
+Development for this React app has been stopped.
+We have shifted to a Next JS framework.